George Washington Shelton

 Overall, Navarro County's history is marked by its Native American roots, European settlement, oil discoveries, and agricultural prominence.
 Today, the county retains its historical significance while also embracing modern industries and attractions.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Navarro County, Texas.
+This timeline provides a condensed summary of the historical journey of Navarro County, Texas.

 • 1846 - Navarro County established as one of the original counties of Texas